What is robotic process automation (RPA)?

 How does RPA work?

-RPA runs on a PC, desktop, or servers like other software programs.
+RPA runs on a PC, desktop, or servers like other software programmes.
 The technology builds, deploys, and manages software robots that interact with in-house applications, Web sites, user portals, and other apps, emulating a human’s actions while carrying out the same task.

 In essence, with RPA the (human) user records the sequence of actions and interactions with applications to build the workflow.
 The system develops the action list by watching the human perform the task and then it builds software bot that performs the task within the application’s GUI.